Ckrag/boligportalbot/README.md

 Boligportalbot
 ==============

-A bot for scanning a website
+A bot for automated scanning of boligportal.dk